pasqal-io/qoolqit/docs/contents/graphs.md

 ### Loading from a matrix

-Loading a matrix into a graph is also possible where the matrix is interpreted as the adjacency matrix of a graph.
+Loading an adjacency matrix into a graph is also possible.

 - Given that graphs in QoolQit are undirected, the matrix must be symmetric.
 - As in the standard adjacency matrix interpretation, off-diagonal elements are loaded as edge-weights as long as they are non-zero.